Skip to main content

 European to 1910

-• This work underwent conservation efforts at the NCMA.
-The painting’s old varnish was removed and revealed the more vibrant surface.
+• This painting underwent conservation efforts at the NCMA.
+The paint colors were more vibrant after the old varnish was removed.

 Learn More